LeoColman/Petals/README.md

 ## Releasing

-Release to all our channels are made automatically after a tag is released.
+Release to all our channels is made automatically after a tag is released.
 The workflow responsible for doing this is [release.main.kts](.github/workflows/release.main.kts).

 ### Google Play Store